We may earn affiliate commissions for the recommended products. Learn more.

 Norton secure vpn dashboard

-The most advanced version of Norton antivirus includes, besides previously mentioned features, parental control, crypto miner, and School Time.
+The most advanced version of Norton antivirus includes, in addition to the previously mentioned features, parental control, a crypto miner, and School Time.
 The latter is another feature for parents who want to monitor their children’s online activities and interactions with devices.

 TotalAV features

-The real-time protection with TotalAV comes enabled by default, and together with it – numerous device scanning options.
+The real-time protection with TotalAV comes enabled by default, and together with it come numerous device scanning options.
 But there is still so much more to discover here.

 TotalAV tune up